International Review of Atomic and Molecular Physics

 - X-ray lasers

 - astrophysical applications

-Each paper should be submitted electronically as 2 files (of the same content) simultaneously: a pdf-file and a source-file (such as a word-file or a LaTex-file).
+Each paper should be submitted electronically as 2 files (of the same content) simultaneously: a pdf-file and a source-file (such as a word-file).
 The e-mail address for submissions is:

 The information about the journal can be also found at the IRAMP homepage created by the International Science Press (the Publisher):

 Eugene Oks Mitch Pindzola